 Self-love is our favorite kind of love.
 Honestly, one of the best ways to let go of someone you love who can’t be with you is to shift your focus off them and onto yourself.
 If you’re a working person, throw yourself into work.

 Maybe even look for a new job, a change of pace and role, something that challenges you and takes your mind off the breakup.
 Also, hopefully, you’re done with your wallowing phase now, so show yourself some love.
+It will help you in getting over a broken heart.

-“Self-love and self-care will help you to heal.
+“Self-love and self-care will help you heal.
 This includes setting up healthy boundaries and allowing yourself to endure and embrace the pain of loss and being open to change and positive things,” Shazia advises.

 5. Learning something new will help with getting over a broken heart

-Your relationship and your man were your passion all this time.
+Your relationship and your man were your passions all this time.
 Now that they’re gone, you’ll be feeling empty after the breakup.
 Don’t sink into the void of feeling depressed after a breakup.
 Find a new passion and sink your teeth into it!

 “I kind of always wanted to learn how to ride a motorbike, but never did,” says Joanne.
 “And then, my partner of 4 years broke up with me and I didn’t know what to do with myself.
 I was spending my days in a daze, crying, plotting revenge, almost begging him to come back…none of it was healthy.”

 So, if you’re wondering how to get over a broken heart, the answer might just be as simple as dusting off the dirt from that old guitar you forgot about.
 The point here is to find a healthy outlet so you can distract yourself from the negative thoughts that never seem to end.
-Remember, the process of getting over a broken heart can be different for people, so if indulging in old hobbies doesn’t help, try something else.
+Remember, the process of getting over a broken heart can be different for different people, so if indulging in old hobbies doesn’t help, try something else.

 Related Reading: The Idea Of Solo Travel For Women To Assert Freedom